-(i) Appointed as Finance Director and Chief Financial Officer on 1 August 2014, previously a Non-Executive Director.
+- (i) Appointed as Finance Director and Chief Financial Officer on 1 August 2014, previously a Non-Executive Director. - (ii) Employment terminated on 1 July 2014.

 Fixed salary, inclusive of the required superannuation contribution amount, is reviewed annually by the Board following the end of the financial year.
 The amounts set out above are the Executive Directors and KMP total fixed remuneration as at the date of this report.